Anjaliii7/Customer-Churn-Prediction-using-ANN/README.md

 * Perform feature selection to identify the most important predictors of churn.
 * Build and train an ANN model for binary classification (Churn / No Churn).
 * Monitor model performance using TensorBoard.
+* Interactive deployed using Streamlit for real-time predictions.

 🛠️ Technologies Used
 * Python 3.x